ukhsa-collaboration/ntbs_Beta/ntbs-service/README.md

 We are using the [xunit](https://xunit.net/) framework for testing.
 To run unit/integration tests, cd into the ntbs-service-unit-tests/ntbs-integration-tests project and run "dotnet test".

+To run ui tests, ensure you run "npm install" from the ntbs-ui-tests directory to install selenium-standalone.
+Then run them with "dotnet test" as for other test projects.
+To see the browser window when running them comment out the appropriate line in DriverSetup.

 ## Database migrations

 To minimize friction in development and deployments, the app uses Entity Framework migrations.